Pikud Haoref safety guidelines for rocket and missile fire.

 The Home-Front Command (Pikud HaOref) is the national authority for civil protection.
 They oversee the safety of the public during emergency situations like wars, terror threats, natural disasters and dangerous substances.

-In general, The Home Front Command makes the following suggestions to ensure your personal safety:
+In general, The Home Front Command's guidelines, to ensure your personal safety during rocket and missile fire, suggest the following:

 Now is the time to clear away the junk in the bomb shelter and prepare these secure areas in case of an emergency